Can we lose our salvation if we commit another sin?

 Whoever abides in Him does not sin.
 Whoever sins has neither seen Him nor known Him.

-Concerning the second question, the Bible declares that anyone who departs from the faith demonstrates that they were not a Christian in the first place.
+Concerning the second question, the Bible clearly states that anyone who leaves the faith proves they weren’t Christian to begin with.
+The following verse clearly expresses this;

 1 John 2:19 (NKJV)